T4puSD/spring-boot-mongodb-softdelete/README.md

 ## Soft Delete Repository Demo Project
-A demo project to show how to implement soft delete feature with mongodb and spring data jpa.
+*A demo project to show how to implement:*
+* Soft delete feature with mongodb and spring data jpa.
+* Auditing feature available by MongoDB Auditing Framework

 ## How to run the project